+Garage

-- 1. Garage - 2.
-Program approved alternative finish materials - 3.
-Alternative driveway design (gravel instead of paved) - 4.
-Selection of alternative/smaller floorplan - 5.
-Additional scope exclusions or changes can be considered on a caseby-case basis.
+- Program approved alternative finish materials. - Alternative driveway design (gravel instead of paved) - Selection of alternative/smaller floorplan - Additional scope exclusions or changes can be considered on a case-by-case basis

-11.1.7 Repayment of Excess DOB
+10.7 Repayment of Excess DOB

-Section 312(b)(1) of the Stafford Act requires Grantees to ensure that Applicants agree to repay all duplicative assistance to the agency providing that Federal assistance.
-To address any potential DOB, each Applicant must also enter into an agreement (Subrogation agreement or similar document) with the CDBG-DR Grantee to repay any assistance later received for the same purpose for which the CDBG-DR funds were provided.
+Section 312(b)(1) of the Stafford Act requires the Program to ensure that Applicants agree to repay all duplicative assistance received before, during or after the home is Rehabilitated or Reconstructed.
+As part of the Program application and certifications, each Applicant must sign a subrogation agreement agreeing to repay any assistance later received for the same purpose for which the Program funds were provided.

-Any assistance determined to be duplicative must be deducted from the Program's Grant Award calculation prior to issuing a Grant Award Acknowledgement.
-If after the Grant Award Acknowledgement is issued, the applicant is deemed to have received assistance over the Program Award amount (excess DOB), the applicant will receive a Duplication of Benefit Notification and be required to pay the Program in accordance with the recapture policy (See subsection labeled "Grant Recapture Policy (Subrogation for more information)).
+Any assistance determined to be duplicative must be deducted from the Program's calculation of the Applicant's total award prior to issuing an award.

+If after the award is made, the Applicant is deemed to have received duplicative assistance over the total award amount (excess DOB), the Applicant will receive a Duplication of Benefit Notification and be required to pay the Program in accordance with the recapture policy (See "Recapture" Section).

-Applicants deemed ineligible for failure to resolve excess DOB will be mailed an Ineligibility Determination letter.
+Applicants deemed ineligible for failure to resolve excess DOB will be mailed an

+Ineligibility Determination letter.
 The Ineligibility Determination letter notifies the Applicant of the reason for ineligibility and outlines the process to appeal the decision.

-11.1.8 Sample DOB Calculation
+10.8 Sample DOB Calculation